Denzol91/rsschool-cv/cv.md

  * **Discord:** .denzol
  * **GitHub:** [Denzol91](https://github.com/Denzol91)
 ## About Me
+Hello, I am 31 years old and I live in Minsk, Belarus.
-I have been working with a security system for a long time, but for me it gets boring.
-I have reached quite a high level in the video surveillance system.
-I don’t see development in my area.
+This year I decided to change my specialty, I have long wanted to become a developer.
+I have been working with the security system for a long time, but it bothers me.
+I have reached a fairly high level in the video surveillance system.
-All this was the reason why I decided to try myself in a new field, on the advice of a friend, I went to RSSchool.
-From personal qualities I want to note purposefulness, the ability to google and look for answers to questions.
+All this was the reason that I decided to try myself in a new field, on the advice of a friend, I went to RSSchool.
+From personal qualities, I want to note purposefulness, the ability to google and look for answers to questions.
 ## Skills
 * HTML
 * JavaScript (Basic)
+* Git, GitHub
+* VS Code
 ## Code Exemple
 ```
 function sum(a, b) {return a + b;}